sybilhoangRG/support.balsamiq.com/content/resources/extensions.md

 ## A Thriving User Community

-Adopting Balsamiq Mockups means joining a growing community of programmers, designers, product managers and usability experts who are passionate about creating software and web sites that delight users every day.
+Adopting Balsamiq means joining a growing community of programmers, designers, product managers and usability experts who are passionate about creating software and web sites that delight users every day.

 This page highlights some community tools and websites which might be useful to you. **We are not affiliated with the makers of the products below unless noted**.